Micchami Dukkadam

 It is used widely in Jainism for the Pratikramana ritual every nine days and also on the last day of Paryushana called Samvatsari in the Svetambara tradition, and Kshamavani in the Digambara tradition.
 The phrase is alternatively interpreted and said to mean, "May all my improper actions be inconsequential" or "I ask pardon of all living beings, may all of them pardon me, may I have friendship with all beings and enmity with none".
 As a matter of ritual, Jains greet their friends and relatives on this last day with Micchāmi Dukkaḍaṃ, seeking their forgiveness.

 The phrase is also used in Jain monastic practice on a more periodic basis as a part of a monk's or nun's confessional and repentance mantra during the pratikramana (fourth avasyakas) ritual, particularly when they are venerating images or murti of Tirthankaras in Jain temples.

 Etymology

 The phrase miccha me dukkadam, is an ancient Prakrit language phrase that is commonly found in Jain texts.
-The Sanskrit version is mithyā me duṣkṛitām.
+The Sanskrit version is mithyā me duṣkṛtam.
 It is related to a section of Jaina monastic code of conduct called the avasyakas (Prakrit: osayas, obligatory observations or duties).
 It means "may the evil of it be in vain".
-In the phrase, mithyā refers to 'being fruitless', me means 'my', duṣkṛitām refers to 'bad deeds'.
+In the phrase, mithyā refers to 'being fruitless', me means 'my', duṣkṛtam refers to 'bad deeds'.

 The Jain scholar Hemachandra gave it a symbolic etymological basis in his Yogasastra verse 3.124, as the following: